-- Preview Email Newsletter

 Women scientists, early-career researchers, and global health experts from across South and Central Asia gathered today at the Supporting Women in Science (SWIS) Conference 2025, hosted by the Institute for Global Health & Development (IGHD) at the Aga Khan University (AKU) in collaboration with the University of Oxford.

-Now in its third year, the SWIS Programme has more PR
+Now in its third year, the SWIS Programme has rapidly become one of the region's most significa more PR

 Autonomous University of Barcelona: CLARIAH-CAT Digital Humanities Network Awarded Almost One Million Euros in Funding (10)